Perhaps the only bit of science you really need to ‘get’.

 A key point to note is that whilst the incoming radiation is indeed equal to the outgoing radiation – the diagram itself makes no reference to the fact that the 235 watts (per square metre of the Earths Surface facing the Sun) of energy it shows as “Outgoing Long-wave Radiation” doesn’t leave immediately!
 It hangs around as ‘heat’ in the lower atmosphere for quite some time (and that is where we live – and where our weather is made!).
 It is this lingering infra-red (Long-wave) radiation that is causing climate change (or global warming, if you prefer).

-For reasons that are not entirely clear to me – the IPCC decided to use 342 watts as the measure of Incoming Solar Radiation.
-The actual figure (measured at the edge of space – the so called ‘solar constant’ insolation – is 1367 Watts per square metre.
-But then the directly reflected amount is also greater – to the extent that the lingering Infra-Red energy really is about 235 Watts or so.
+For reasons that are now, at last, clear to me – the IPCC decided to use 342 watts, as explained by NASA as the measure of Incoming Solar Radiation.
+The real figure (measured at the edge of space – the so called ‘solar constant’ insolation – is 1367 Watts per square metre (measured on a square metre that is perpendicular to the Sun), to the extent that the averaged absorbed Infra-Red energy really is about 235 Watts or so.
 NASA decided to adjust the irradiance figure to represent the average figure experienced on the ground (which is the surface of a sphere) and obviously as you leave the equator the sun’s incident angle reduces, making the average per sq m energy incident (day and night) on the ground (of the whole Earth) to be 342 watts.